Romney sheep: Appearance

 The Romney is in general an open-faced breed with long wool that grows over the legs in full.
 Romney breed standards are not identical across all countries, but have much in common.
 The oldest Romney breed society, that of England (founded 1895), adopted the following standard in 1991:

 The Official Description of the typical Romney sheep is as follows: Head wide, level between ears, with no horns nor dark hair on the poll.
 Eyes should be large, bright and prominent and the mouth sound.
 Face in ewes full, and in rams broad and masculine in appearance.
 Nose and hooves should be black.
 Neck well set in at the shoulders, strong and not too long.
 Shoulders well put in and level with the back.
 Chest wide and deep.
 Back straight and long, with a wide and deep loin.
 Rump wide, long and well-turned.
 Tail set almost even with the chine.
 Thighs well let down and developed.
 The face should be white, and the skin of a clean pink colour.
 Ribs should be well sprung.
 Legs well set, with good bone and sound feet.
 Sheep should stand well on their pasterns.
 The fleece should be of white colour, even texture and a good decided staple from top of head to end of tail and free from kemp.

-A Romney may have either a colored or white fleece.
+A Romney may have either a coloured or white fleece.

 Today's Romney sheep varies among and also within continents, especially as to body size.
-The breed can still be characterized in that respect as being in the larger half of the spectrum represented say by Cheviot (smaller end) to Lincoln (larger end).
+The breed can still be characterised in that respect as being in the larger half of the spectrum represented say by Cheviot (smaller end) to Lincoln (larger end).
 An English description of size speaks of "big sheep"—ewes, to 85 kg, rams to 110 kg, while the American breed standard calls for ewes at breeding age to be "140 lbs or more" and rams "200 lbs or more."

 The registering bodies for most sheep breeds continue to struggle with the question of what size is just right and with other finer details.
 These questions have no transnational or even national answers.
 Relevant issues include economics, ecology, and the exigencies (in some countries) of the show ring.